flakestorm/flakestorm/README.md

 - ✅ **Local-First**: Uses Ollama with Qwen 3 8B for free testing
 - ✅ **Beautiful Reports**: Interactive HTML reports with pass/fail matrices

-## Local Execution (Advanced / Power Users)

-For full local execution with mutation generation, you'll need to set up Ollama and configure your Python environment.
-This section covers the complete setup process for users who want to run everything locally without external dependencies.

-> **Quick Setup**: For detailed installation instructions, troubleshooting, and configuration options, see the [Usage Guide](docs/USAGE_GUIDE.md).
-The guide includes step-by-step instructions for Ollama installation, Python environment setup, model selection, and advanced configuration.

 ## Toward a Zero-Setup Path

 We're working on making Flakestorm even easier to use.
 Future improvements include: